What you need to know about the coronavirus right now

 Experts warn that without structural change, the emissions declines caused by coronavirus could be short-lived and have little impact on the concentrations of carbon dioxide that have accumulated in the atmosphere over decades.

-Last week, Infantino told Gazzetta dello Sport that it was the right time to take a step back and reform a sport where fixture lists have become overloaded and financial resources increasingly concentrated in the hands of a few elite clubs.

-“We will be better, more human and more attentive to true values,” he said.

-Reporting by Cate Cadell; Compiled by Karishma Singh
+Compiled by Karishma Singh and Mark John; Editing by Hugh Lawson